ShenXiaoxue/KG/README.md

 docker compose build
 docker compose up
 ```
-- Then, in a web browser, go to either http://localhost:7474/ to access the knowledge graph
+- Then, in a web browser, go to either http://localhost:7474/ to access the knowledge graph.